robgf/AMAPPS/README.md

 - This section describes how to QA/QC the data using R, ArcMap, and Python within ArcMap.
 You will run "part1", check the shapefiles in ArcMap, save those files, then run "part2" of the scripts.

 **Scripts needed:**
-- run_processSurveyData_part1.R (loads packages and functions, this is the file you should alter)
+- run_processSurveyData_part1.R This will load packages and functions, this is the file you should alter.
+You will at least have to change the yearLabel, but might also need to change the pathways.
+The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys;print("%x" % sys.maxsize, sys.maxsize > 2**32)*, if you get *('7fffffff', False)* then it is a 32 bit version and you would use ArcGIS10.3/python.exe; however, if you get *True* it's a 64 bit version and you would use ArcGISx6410.3/python.exe.
+You might also need to check your Rstudio version (Tools-Options).
-    - processSurveyData_part1.R (function used by run_processSurveyData_part1.R, do not change this)
+    - processSurveyData_part1.R.
+This function is used by run_processSurveyData_part1.R, you should generally not have to change this.
+This will clean the data and generate temporary shapefiles.
     - RProfile.R loads neccessary librarys and runs the following functions:
         - addBegEnd\_GISeditObsTrack.R (this is for after the GIS edits, if points were deleted and new BEG/END counts need to be added)
         - addBegEnd\_Obs.R (this adds BEG/END counts if needed)